leozqi/blog/content/2024/computer-design.md

 - State should be stored in as few locations as possible.
 - The entirety of system state should be documented and able to be dumped, inspected.

+Reduction of states: systems should be continually planned such that the abstracted number of states is few.
+That is, global state between components should be almost non-existent.

 ## Performance via parallelism